-The river corridor of the Upper Clackamas River watershed is designated as a Tier 1 key watershed in the Record of Decision for the Northwest Forest Plan.
+The river corridors of the Upper Clackamas, Middle Clackamas, and Oak Grove Fork along with the Collawash River drainage were designated as a Tier 1 key watershed in the Northwest Forest Plan.
 Tier 1 watersheds have been identified as having crucial refugia for at-risk fish species.
-The Clackamas River is also designated as a Scenic and Recreational River under the National Wild and Scenic Rivers Act and a State Scenic Waterway.
+The Clackamas River is designated as a Scenic and Recreational River under the National Wild and Scenic Rivers Act.
+It is also designated along with the North Fork of the Clackamas as a State Scenic Waterway.
 The Wild and Scenic Management Plan describes the outstandingly remarkable values of fish, botany, wildlife, recreation, and cultural resources associated with the Clackamas River.